 He wants homeowners to realize that “they don’t need to pay so much for heating or for insurance and they don’t have to be paying with their lives”.
 He wants them to “understand it’s a no-brainer: not expensive, comfortable, beautiful, and strong”.

-Overland is doing his best to communicate climate-resilience design to professionals, and to educate homeowners about sustainable growth and development.
+Overland is doing his best to communicate climate-resilience design to professionals, and to educate homeowners about sustainable growth and development and building design sustainability.
 He participates in different networking groups, interviews fairly often, educates and trains contractors he works with and is doing what he can in his desired scope of work.

 But he doesn’t stop there.
 Overland created a website called The Next Great America Home in which he shares as much information as possible including strategies, contacts, and products.
 He even provides the public with an opportunity to see the whole process of a house being built by installing cameras on the construction sites and capturing the construction process.